FJORD & Tiger Strikes Asteroid: “A City(ies) That Walked” — The Form Review

 5. You should message this exhibition if…

-you happen to have any connection to the parents
+You happen to have any connection to the parents.

-form_review_eye2Responses by Stephanie Bursese, Editor The St.Claire
+Responses by Stephanie Bursese, Editor of The St.Claire

 1. What is hidden in this exhibition?
 What is in plain sight?

-2. Who would be this exhibition’s parents?
-What might it’s children look like?
+2. Who would be this exhibition's parents?
+What might its children look like?

 Rebar and Kraftwerk.
 Kate Steciw could be part of an estranged child custody battle.